-The capacity building program included development and implementation of a program to train local teams on well drilling techniques, geological logging and well siting principals.
-A detailed resistivity geophysical data collection and analysis program was designed and taught to Congolese staff to improve drilling success and support informed decision-making.
+The capacity building program included development and implementation of a program to train local teams on well drilling techniques, geological logging and well siting principles.
+A detailed resistivity geophysical data collection and analysis program was designed and taught to Congolese staff to improve drilling success and support informed decision making.

 Activities Performed: Hydrogeological mapping of igneous crystalline, sedimentary and quaternary aquifer boundaries.
 Remote sensing and terrain assessment using multi-spectral satellite imagery, hydrogeological reconnaissance, fracture trace and lineation assessment, electromagnetic geophysical surveys in 13 focus areas, development and training program and design and teaching.